robertklep/my-esphome-components/components/delta_solivia/README.md

 #### With or without gateway

 If you have a Solivia gateway, you need to set the `has_gateway` to `true`.
 It will let the component leave requesting updates to the gateway, to prevent having two primaries active on the bus.
+Note: even though the component will be passive (not writing) when combined with a gateway, you still need to configure the flow control pin if your board requires manual flow control.
+This is to make sure the pin is set to LOW during component setup, to prevent locking up the bus.

 The `update_interval` option of the component serves different purposes depending on whether you have a gateway or not.
 With a gateway, it will automatically be set to a low value (0.5s) to prevent missing updates sent by the inverters.
 Without a gateway, it will be the interval at which the component will request a single inverter (in a round-robin fashion) to send an update.
 The default of 10 seconds should be sufficient, although you can decrease it if you want faster updates or if you have more than one inverter.